HYFIX Hardware Setup

 HYFIX device, ADS-B antenna, cable and power supply

 Grab the moulded right-angle end of the cable as below.
 If you look at the end of the cable and the corresponding connector on the right hand side of the device, you will see that both of them have a notch at the bottom.
 Line up the two notches, and then push the cable end into the connector, making sure to push it in as far as you can.
-Once it is pushed in, you can then screw the “collar” of the cable end onto the connector tightly to secure the cable to the device (and make sure it stays watertight).
+Once it is pushed in, you can then screw the “collar” of the cable end onto the connector until it is finger tight to secure the cable to the device (and make sure it stays watertight).

-WI-FI setup
+Wi-Fi setup

-If you plan to use Ethernet only, or both Ethernet and WiFi you can skip to the next section.
+If you plan to use Ethernet only, or both Ethernet and WiFi/LTE you can skip to the Ethernet setup section.
+If you plan to use 4G LTE only you can skip to the 4G LTE setup section.

 If you plan to use WiFi only, you do not need to plug in the Ethernet cable and can just leave it loose.
-Shortly after the device powers up, you will see a WiFi Access Point appear called MGW310_XXXXXX or WB200_XXXXXX where the Xs are the last 6 digits of the serial number of your device.
+Shortly after the device powers up, you will see a WiFi Access Point appear called MGW310_XXXXXX or WB200_XXXXXX where the Xs are the last 6 digits of the SN/G serial number of your device.
 Connect to this WiFi AP, using your miner serial number (labeled SN/G on the side sticker) as the password.

 Device setup page